webpack-contrib/worker-loader/README.md

 ### `Cross-Origin Policy`

 [`WebWorkers`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) are restricted by a [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), so if your `webpack` assets are not being served from the same origin as your application, their download may be blocked by your browser.
 This scenario can commonly occur if you are hosting your assets under a CDN domain.
 Even downloads from the `webpack-dev-server` could be blocked.
-There are two workarounds.
+There are two workarounds

 Firstly, you can inline the worker as a blob instead of downloading it as an external script via the [`inline`](#inline) parameter